-The Options Menu contains an item labeled 'IC Frequency'.
-By choosing this menu item, you will activate a dialog box, which shows the current IC frequency.
+By choosing this menu item, you will activate a dialog box that shows the current I2C frequency.

 The frequency can be changed by entering a value into the edit box.
-Pressing the OK button will close the dialog box and will update the IC frequency panel on the main screen.
-The SCL High and SCL Low spin controls allow you to fine tune the frequency and also allows you to control the duty cycle of the clock signal.
+Pressing the OK button will close the dialog box and will update the I2C frequency panel on the main screen.

+The SCL High and SCL Low spin controls allow you to fine tune the frequency and also allow you to control the duty cycle of the clock signal.

-The frequency of the IC signal can be calculated as:
+The frequency of the I2C signal can be calculated as:

-$$f{i2c} = 8000 / (SCL{High} + SCL{Low}).$$
+$f{i2c} = 60,000,000 / (SCL{High} + SCL{Low}).$